A relative Hofer estimate and the asymptotic Hofer-Lipschitz constant: Results

-\subsubsection{Acknowledgements}
+\subsection{Acknowledgements}

-I am grateful to Professor Tatsuhiko Yagasaki for outlining to me a proof of Proposition \ref{prop:M psi} below, in the case $k=1$, and in particular for making me aware of Lemma A2 in \cite{McD_vol}.
-This simplified my argument considerably.
-I would also like to thank Felix Schlenk for making me aware that the Hofer-Lipschitz constant defined in (\ref{eq:Lip M U om}) satisfies $\Lip(M,U)\geq1$.
-I am grateful to Leonid Polterovich for sharing Examples A and B above with me.
-Finally, I would like to thank Peter Spaeth for useful discussions.
+We thank Felix Schlenk for making us aware that the Hofer-Lipschitz constant defined in formula \eqref{eq:Lip M U om} below satisfies \mbox{$\Lip(M,U)\geq1$}.
+We are grateful to Leonid Polterovich for sharing Proposition \ref{prop:big asympt Lip} (under the assumption \reff{prop:big asympt Lip:CP}) with us.
+Finally, we would like to thank Dusa McDuff for valuable feedback and Peter Spaeth for useful discussions.